seanbrookes/bbpool2025/README.md

 - update the year in a number of places (page and documentation titles, fetch urls, etc)
 - each player needs a unique 'nickname' to bridge unique/foreign key links for players with no official record at mlb yet
 - when we copy over the roster json it is important to zero out the totals of each player to avoid distortion at the beginning of the year.
+- each year we protect 10 or 12 players

 It hosts 4 teams with protected rosters between seasons and then facilitates a draft before the season to fill out unprotected positions in each roster.